quickapps/docs/en/developers/field-api.rst

     }

-``FieldHandler`` is a simple base class which automatically registers all the events names a Field could handle (listed above), it has empty methods which you should override with your own logic:
+``FieldHandler`` is a simple base class which automatically registers all the events names a Field could handle (as listed above), it has empty methods which you should override with your own logic:

 .. code:: php